devlovEGames/ATotPD/README.md

 every spent point to the (SP) raises both the sp and output by 1.   after spending 13 stat points, and both values are raised, a level up bonus is awarded and all stats are raised by the number of (SP) spent points.

 from 0 to 1: vit: (8) 8 -to- (8) 16.
-from 1 to 2: (+4 to vit @ level 1) before: Vit: (12) 20  After (level 2) Vit: (12) 22.
+from 1 to 2: (+4 to vit @ level 1) BEFORE: Vit: (12) 20  AFTER: (level 2) Vit: (12) 22.
 one more time, from 2 to 3: (+5 to vit @ level 2)
-BEFORE: Vit: (17) 25|
+BEFORE: Vit: (17) 27
-AFTER: Vit: (17) 42.
+AFTER: Vit: (17) 44.

 this is the manner by which the top 9 stats are calculated between levels.
 The bottom four stats, Luck, Willpower, Flexibility, and Rage have to compare to one another and perform a subtraction.
-Luck and Willpower negate each other. when calculating stats, they are compared to each other and the higher and lower are determined.  the higher is reduced by the amount in the lower.
+Luck and Willpower negate each other, Rage and Flexibility negate each other. when calculating stats, they are compared to each other and the higher and lower are determined.
+the higher is reduced by the amount in the lower.

 so luck or willpwer. rage or flexibility. pick one, or face some pretty funny consequences.

 the algorithm is as follows:
 Luck/Flexibility (16) 72 | Willpower/Rage (1) 15
 leveling up and +3 points